FIRST-Tech-Challenge/ftcdocs/docs/source/control_hard_compon/rc_components/hub/ports/std-ports.rst

 are two ports on each hub.
 These connectors can be used for a limited range of applications in FIRST Tech Challenge, such as powering powered USB hubs.
 For more information on this port please see
-`REV +5V Power Port Documentation <https://docs.revrobotics.com/duo-control/control-system-overview/control-hub-basics#id-5v-power-port-specifications>`_ and
+`REV +5V Power Port Documentation <https://docs.revrobotics.com/duo-control/control-system-overview/control-hub-basics#id-5v-power-port-specifications>`_ and the
-:ref:`Game Manual Part 1 <manuals/game_manuals/game_manuals:game manuals>`.
+:ref:`Competion Manual <manuals/game_manuals/game_manuals:competition manual>`.

 Analog Ports
 --------------